certik/hermes2d/doc/src/benchmarks.rst

    :width: 450
    :alt: Final mesh.

-The results following convergence comparisons show that, surprizingly, the h-anisotropic version is the most efficient one.
-This is unexpected, but more people have observed this.
-The abrupt slow-down of the isotropic and hp-anisotropic hp-FEM remains to be clarified.
+The following convergence comparisons show that, surprizingly, the h-anisotropic version is the most efficient one.
+The reason is that both the hp-FEM with isotropic refinements and hp-FEM with hp-anisotropic refinements hit the maximum polynomial degree (p=9) early in the mesh adaptation process (while hp-FEM with h-anisotropic refinements does not).
+We expect that this problem should go away after we increase the maximum polynomial degree in Hermes - this is on the TODO list now.

 DOF convergence graphs: